Install Guide#

 Due to a known issue with some DEB-based Linux distributions (Debian, Ubuntu, Mint), you might also need to install the pyqt5-dev-tools package first, with sudo apt install pyqt5-dev-tools.

-You’ll first want to create and activate a virtual environment in which to install Spyder, via one of the following methods.
+You’ll first want to create and activate a virtual environment in which to install Spyder.

 python3 -m venv spyder-env